QuantumKane/network_intrusion_detection/README.md

 >   - A Jupyter Notebook detailing the process to create this model
 >   - Wrangle file that holds functions to acquire and prep the data
 >   - This Readme.md detailing project planning and exection, as well as instructions for project recreation
->   - Final model created to predict anomalous behavior
+>   - Final model created to predict normal behavior
 > - [Trello Board](https://trello.com/b/G4Bv6Tsi/nid-indidual-project) outlining project steps

 ### Data Dictionary